Qiskit/qiskit-ibm-runtime/docs/how_to/filter_backends.rst

 Filter backends
 ===============

-This guide shows you how to specify the backend and how to see the list of available backends (physical quantum systems or simulators) and apply filters to choose a backend to run a runtime programs.
+This guide shows you how to apply filters for selecting backends.

 Before you begin
 ----------------